manuelgros/mastermind/README.md

 # mastermind

-A console based version of the game "Mastermind" written in Ruby for The Odin Project
+A console based version of the game "Mastermind" written in Ruby for The Odin Project.